Inner-iteration preconditioning with a symmetric splitting matrix for rank-deficient least squares problems: Preconditioning for symmetric linear systems.

 \subsection{Convergence bounds.}

-Consider convergence bounds of CG and MR preconditioned by inner iterations.
-For the definiteness of the preconditioning matrix, assume that $\mathbf{C}^{(\ell)}$ is SPD, or $\mathbf{M}$ and $\mathbf{M}+\mathbf{N}$ are definite for $\ell$ both odd and even from Theorem \ref{th:definit}.
+Consider convergence bounds of CG and MINRES preconditioned by inner iterations.
+For the definiteness of the preconditioning matrix, assume that $\mathbf{C}^{(\ell)}$ is SPD, or $\mathbf{M}$ and $\mathbf{M}+\mathbf{N}$ are definite for $\ell$ both odd and even from Theorem~\ref{th:definit}.